gkralik/php7-sapnwrfc/_sources/building.rst.txt

 Building from source
 ====================

-Before attempting to build the extension, make sure you have the *SAP NW RFC library* installed.
+Before attempting to build the extension, make sure the *SAP NW RFC library* is installed.
 See :ref:`installing-nwrfcsdk` for instructions.

 Building on Linux